 While first introduced in the US in 1918, it wasn’t enforced nationwide until the Uniform Time Act of 1966.
 At that time, there were more than 4,000 drive-in movie theaters nationwide.
 Today, only about 300 remain.
 While there are certainly plenty of factors that likely contributed to that decline, drive-in movie theater owners were strongly opposed to the original legislation because adding an hour of sunlight in the warmer months made it more difficult to show movies at family-friendly times.

 It’s not surprising that stores getting another hour of weeknight sunlight is great for their industry.
 The outdoor grill and charcoal industries supported the first extension from six to seven months in 1986 and claim the extra month of extra sunlight at night has earned them an additional $200 million in sales.
 Chambers of Commerce were some of the biggest supporters of the next Daylight Saving Time extension from seven to eight months in 2005.

 What is the Future of Daylight Saving Time?

 Many states have passed legislation to declare Daylight Saving Time the standard time year-round.
 But they can’t enact it without federal approval.
-The U.S. Senate unanimously passed the Sunshine Protection Act of 2021 to allow states to enforce that change and give states the option to choose between Daylight Saving Time or standard time year-round.
-Similar legislation is being considered in the U.S. House of Representatives.
+The US Senate unanimously passed the Sunshine Protection Act of 2021 to allow states to enforce that change and allow states to choose between Daylight Saving Time or standard time year-round.
+Similar legislation has been considered in the US House of Representatives.

 What do you think?
 Daylight Saving Time all year?
 Standard time all year?
-Or should we keep changing them forward and backward?
+Or should we keep springing forward and falling back?
 Let us know in the comments!